Menu Close

 In the Picture

-Dementia Friendly Gallery Programme at Uillinn, West Cork Arts Centre with Sarah Cairns and Sarah Ruttle.
+Dementia Friendly Gallery Programme at Uillinn, West Cork Arts Centre with Sarah Ruttle and Sarah Cairns

 West Cork Arts Centre regularly invites people with dementia, their professional and /or family carers to participate in a facilitated experience exploring the current artwork and exhibition space.